wu-wu-wu/Learn-or-Die/README.md

 ####Start Typing You Asshole
 **JavaScript**
+* [Gordon Zhu's Practical Javascript Course][] The BEST.
+Learn as you build a to-do list app from a barebones console creature into a full-fledged frontend TodoMVC.
 * [Xah Lee's JS Tutorial][].
 Teaches you no-nonsense JS.
 * [Learning Javascript][] by Tim Wright.
 Good comprehensive starting guide.